53 Different Types of Beetles in Michigan

 They are called fireflies because they emit light from their abdomen to attract mates and scare off predators.
 Another common name for this type of beetle in Michigan is glowworm.

-33. American burying beetle
+33. American Burying Beetle

-The adult usually lays its eggs on carcasses, and the larvae feed on the remains.
+The adult usually lays eggs on carcasses, and the larvae feed on the remains.
 This is a federally listed endangered species and one of two beetles that can be legally collected for educational purposes in Michigan.

 34. One-spotted Tiger Beetle